-If unusual circumstances, such as injury to the student, illness to the student, a change in educational objective or death of an immediate
+If unusual circumstances, such as injury to the student, illness to the student, a change in educational objective or death of an immediate family member occurs, the school may waive the satisfactory academic progress requirement of the student.
+The school may choose to waive

-Total Credits Attempted Cumulative GPA Requirement Full time (12 credits attempted) 34 time (9 credits attempted) 1⁄2 time (6 credits attempted) 35 credits or less 1.50 Must successfully complete 8 credits Must successfully complete 6 credits Must successfully complete 4 credits 36 credits or more 2.0 Must successfully complete 8 credits Must successfully complete 6 credits Must successfully complete 4 credits
+Total Credits Attempted Cumulative GPA Requirement Full time (12 credits attempted) ⁄ 4 time (9 credits attempted) / 2 time (6 credits attempted) 35 credits or less 1.50 Must successfully complete 8 credits Must successfully complete 6 credits Must successfully complete 4 credits 36 credits or more 2.0 Must successfully complete 8 credits Must successfully complete 6 credits Must successfully complete 4 credits the satisfactory academic progress requirement if the student has experienced undue hardship due to special circumstances.
+Waivers will be reviewed on a case-by-case basis.
+For special consideration, a student must complete a Financial Aid Appeal Request Form and submit it to the Financial Aid Director.
+The Financial Aid Advisory Committee will then review the appeal.
+The student will be notified in writing as to the status of their appeal.